moogacs/docs.buf.build/docs/reference/images.md

 $ buf build -o image.bin --as-file-descriptor-set
 ```

-The ImageFileExtension field will not affect Protobuf plugins or any other operations; they will
+The ImageFileExtension field doesn't affect Protobuf plugins or any other operations; they
 merely see this as an unknown field.
 However, we provide the option in case you want it.

 ## Using protoc output as `buf` input